bknopp71/CS5040_HW4/README.md

 4. ***metadata.ipynb***

-This code builds and validates metadata for silver and non silver image datasets by verifying files and extracting image properties such as format size color mode dimensions and aspect ratio.
-It then organizes the metadata and exports it to JSON and CSV for dataset validation and machine learning use.
+This code builds and validates metadata for silver and non silver image datasets for machine learning models.
+It verifies files and extracts image metadata such as format, size, color mode, dimensions, and aspect ratio.
+All metadata is organized and exported to JSON and CSV for dataset validation and machine learning use.

 5. ***utility_JSON_conversion.ipynb***